-Fly Scotland can provide all the flight training and ground school study required for you to gain that coveted private pilots licence.
+Fly Scotland can provide all the flight training and ground school study required for you to gain your private pilots licence.

 Here at Fly Scotland your training will follow the latest syllabus introduced in 2019 approved by the British Microlight Aircraft Association (BMAA) and the Civil Aviation Authority (CAA)

 All of your flight and ground school training will be provided by an experienced Civil Aviation Authority approved flying instructor.